vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

   "hits":10
 }
 </pre>

 Note that input query tensors does not support the compact hex string representation.
-In the above query examples we use the short dense tensor input format.
+In the above query examples we use the <a href="https://docs.vespa.ai/en/reference/tensor.html#indexed-short-form">
+short dense (indexed)</a>tensor input format.

 # Summary
-This post introduced our blog post series on billion scale vector search, furthermore, we took a deep dive into representing binary-code using
+This post introduced our blog post series on billion-scale vector search, furthermore, we took a deep dive into representing binary-code using
 Vespa's tensor field with <em>int8</em> tensor cell precision.
 We also covered coarse-level to fine-level ranking using hamming distance as the coarse-level search distance metric.

-In the next blog post in this series we will experiment with a 1B vector dataset from <a href="http://big-ann-benchmarks.com/">big-ann-benchmarks.com</a>, indexing it on Vespa using both exact and approximate with hamming distance and look at some of the trade-offs:
+In the next blog post in this series we will experiment with a 1B vector dataset from <a href="http://big-ann-benchmarks.com/">big-ann-benchmarks.com</a>, and indexing it on Vespa using both exact and approximate vector search with hamming distance.

+We will look at some of the trade-offs:

-* Real-Time indexing throughput with and without HNSW graph enabled
+* Real-time indexing throughput with and without HNSW indexing enabled
-* Search accuracy degradation using approximate versus exact
+* Search accuracy degradation using approximate versus exact nearest neighbor search
 * Storage (disk and memory) footprint
-* Latency and throughput
+* Query latency and throughput

 Stay tuned for the next blog post in this series!